brightkut/round-robbin-api/README.md

 Register instance: 8083 with this information: ...
 ```

-4. Use runner in `Postman` to call API with 6 requests and verify the message log in `routing-api` , It will display message in order
+4. Use run collection (`happy-case-round-robbin-api.postman_collection`) in `Postman` to call API with 6 requests and verify the message log in `routing-api` , It will display message in order

 ```
 Sending request to simple api host: http://localhost:8082 with payload ... -> request number #1